SinanAkkoyun/ScreenpadLinux/README.md

 # Autostart
 Now, add /opt/screenpad/startup_screenpad_service.sh to your Autostart of your distro.
-Put /opt/screenpad/startup_screenpad_service.sh to "after log in" (as sudo!)
-And /opt/screenpad/disable_screenpad.sh to "after log out"
+Put /opt/screenpad/startup_screenpad_service.sh to "after log in" And /opt/screenpad/disable_screenpad.sh to "after log out"

 I will show the process for KDE: